How to Support New React Native Architecture in your Mobile App?

 Conclusion

 Most JavaScript application code does not need to change due to the new architecture in terms of backward compatibility.
-The Java/ObjC code for custom View Managers and Native Modules must be changed, although many may be code-modified to work with the new system.
+However, the Java/ObjC code for custom View Managers and Native Modules must be changed, although many may be code-modified to work with the new system.
 A compatibility layer that allows bespoke View Managers and Native Modules to continue operating in the new system may also be built.

 Exit mobile version